Sarah-Zzz/TempSampling/README.md

 ## Overview

-This repo is the experimental code for *Cascade: A Dependency-aware Efficient Training Framework for Temporal Graph Neural Network*.
-For open-source release please refer to future links.
+This repo is the experimental code for *Cascade: A Dependency-aware Efficient Training Framework for Temporal Graph Neural Network* with dependency/stable check.
+For open-source release, please refer to future links.

 ## Requirements
 - python >= 3.6.13